 Get up into the attic and nail or screw a pair of 2x4s in an “X” pattern—one extending from the peak of the gable to the bottom center brace of the fourth truss, and the other from the bottom center of the gable to the top center brace of the fourth truss.
 Use 3-inch-long wood screws with a ¼-inch-diameter shank, or 16d galvanized common nails, and reinforce the new braces wherever they meet roof members with 1-inch galvanized-steel straps.

 If your roof is framed with rafters, you can strengthen it by adding collar ties.
 “Adding collars will improve a roof’s ability to take wind load,” says John Knezevich of Thornton-Tomasetti Group Engineering, in Fort Lauderdale, Florida.
 Brace every pair of rafters by running a long stud from one side of the roof to the other, three-quarters of the way up the slope of the rafters (imagine the letter “A”).
 Fasten it at each end with long wood screws and galvanized-steel straps, effectively creating a bridge across the inside of the roof.
 These are a few different ways to protect your roof in a storm.

-Get up into the attic and run a half-inch bead of construction adhesive along each rafter or truss where it meets the plywood roof sheathing above.
+Go into the attic and run a half-inch bead of construction adhesive along each rafter or truss where it meets the plywood roof sheathing above.
 “A good, thick bead down the edge on both sides of the rafter will tighten everything right up,” says This Old House general contractor Tom Silva.
 This simple step will roughly triple a roof’s protection against being torn off by the wind.

-Hurricane straps—1-inch-wide galvanized-steel ties that extend from the stud to the top plate and over the truss or rafter—tie the roof and walls together.
+Hurricane straps—1-inch-wide galvanized steel ties that extend from the stud to the top plate and over the truss or rafter—tie the roof and walls together.
 While it’s not easy to retrofit them (there’s little maneuvering room in the attic at the edge of a pitched roof), it can be done by a skilled professional, who may need to remove a section of roof sheathing or siding to gain access.
 Attach a strap at each roof-to-wall connection.

-For new construction or additions, the roof should be built to wind-rating codes for your area, with 5/8-inch plywood decking fastened securely to the roof framing.
-If you have an older house, you can waterproof the seams with self-adhering flashing tape, cover the sheathing with roofing felt, and top the whole thing off with shingles rated for wind and impact resistance.
+For new construction or an addition, the roof should be built to wind-rating codes for your area, with 5/8-inch plywood decking fastened securely to the roof framing.
+If you have an older house, you can waterproof the seams with self-adhering flashing tape, cover the sheathing with roofing felt, and top the whole thing off with architectural shingles rated for wind and impact resistance.
 Typically, these special shingles are laminated sandwiches of fiberglass and asphalt, held down by six nails in a special pattern.
 In addition, glue down all shingles within 2 feet of the roof’s vulnerable outer edges with an asphalt cement.

 Hurricane Window Protection

-Along with Bahama-style shutters, which swing down to cover a window from the top, these permanent swing-out shutters, in aluminum or fiberglass, combine protection and convenience with architectural style.
+Along with Bahama-style shutters, which swing down to cover a window from the top, these permanent swing-out shutters, available in aluminum or fiberglass, combine protection and convenience with architectural style.
 When a storm approaches, just pull them closed and latch them securely.
 You can usually do this from inside the house, which means no perilous work atop ladders.
 The downside: They’re expensive.